HeshanKarunaratne/cka/README.md

       app: front-end
 ```

 We only want to send a small percentage of traffic to it.
-So we deploy a single container only and so we set the replicas count to one.
+So we deploy a single container only, and so we set the replicas count to one.
 We need to route the traffic from the same service to both the deployments.
 We make sure that we use the same labels and selector combination under the pod spec labels to match what is already in the service definition.

 #### Questions - Deployment Strategies
 ```cmd